PrestonL/xombo/README.md

 XOMBO
 =====

-XOMBO is a web application framework for building API-driven AJAX web applications that degrade gracefully for old browsers, search engines, and the disabled.
+XOMBO is a PHP web application framework for building API-driven AJAX web applications that degrade gracefully for older browsers, search engines, and the disabled.

 Status
 ======